-Most of the “build big quads” workouts I see online are pure fake hustle.
+A quads workout should be tough work.
+But most of the “build big quads” workouts I’ve seen online are pure fake hustle.

 • Half or quarter squats